 - Post game, the hero can be dropped.

-- Combat Medic: The hero can learn most of the healing spells, including the exclusive HealUsAll/Omniheal spell that restores the entire party's HP completely.
+- Combat Medic: The hero can learn most of the healing spells, including the exclusive HealUsAll / Omniheal spell that restores the entire party's HP completely.
+Unfortunately, the hero's pool of MP is much more limited than that of the dedicated caster classes, so you'll be lucky to get even one of those Omniheal spells off before running dry.

 - Dangerous Sixteenth Birthday: You aren't allowed to start your quest until you turn sixteen.